 The PIPA scheme is designed to help you meet your obligations under Health and Safety legislation.
 The Health and Safety at Work Act 1974 and subsequent Regulations require all inflatable play equipment that is "designed to be used by members of the public for entertainment purposes either as a slide or for bouncing upon" to be inspected at suitable intervals by a competent person.

 Bouncy castles, inflatable slides and obstacle courses are covered by the scheme, but bungee runs and rodeo bulls are not.

 Other types of device not covered by PIPA include:

 - Devices classified as toys – Click here to find out more

 - Devices designed for use in pools

 - Privately owned devices which users do not pay to use

-PIPA only covers inflatable play equipment within the scope of BS EN 14960, however we are working closely with the HSE on the expansion of the system to include inflatable games and the like.
+It is important to note that PIPA only covers inflatable play equipment within the scope of the PIPA Scheme Rules.
+We continue to expand the scope of the scheme to more inflatable devices.
 To find out more about what is and isn’t currently covered click here.